 If a case does not settle at the settlement conference, it is time to make your best offer (with rule 14 in mind) and turn your mind to trial preparation.
 Self-represented parties may want to consider getting an opinion on their case from a lawyer paralegal.

-There are a number of important deadlines 30 days before trial:
+There are a number of important deadlines 30 days before trial (subject to any Court order setting an earlier deadline):

 – Amending a pleading – rule 12.01(1)